 Fighting Back Against Alcoholism

 Life as an alcoholic can be rough and miserable.
 Waking up hungover most mornings probably urges you to start the day drinking to feel better.
 That is how the dangerous cycle starts.
-On the days you try not to drink, maybe your hands start shaking and your temper flares over nothing.
+On the days you try not to drink, maybe your hands start shaking, and your temper flares over nothing.
 Again, forcing you to give in and feed the cycle of drinking and waking up hungover.
-There are probably friends and family members who refuse to hang out with you while you are drinking because of your bad actions and poor decision making while drunk.
+There are probably friends and family members in Baltimore, MD who refuse to hang out with you while you are drinking because of your bad actions and poor decision making while drunk.
 If any of this fits any of the situations you are in, the good news is that help is available.
-There are rehab centers which offer comprehensive treatment plans for alcoholism.
+There are rehab centers that offer comprehensive treatment plans for alcoholism.

 Travel for Treatment